The Top Ten Marvel Comics For Beginners

-The rise of Marvel in the film industry has sparked a new interest in Superheroes again.
+The rise of Marvel in the film industry has sparked a new intrigue in Superheroes again.
 However, unlike Game of Thrones or Lord of the Rings there isn’t one single source material that you can simply binge read over the week.
 The collision of universes, thousands of different story arcs, all-different heroes (Thor is a girl now???) and even the resurrection of seemingly dead ones may confuse new readers.
-If you're really interested in Marvel comics because of their movies, you're probably asking yourself, "Where do I start?".
-This list is just made for you.
 We have filtered the best comics for STARTERS.
-We removed all the stories that may be either really old/outdated or too hard to understand for a new guy like you.
+We removed all the stories that may be either too old/outdated or too hard to understand for a new guy like you.
 Whether it’s to see Spider-Man deal with high school drama, experience Jean Grey turn into your batshit crazy ex or even just to admire America’s ass one time, here is the list of the top ten comics for beginners.

 10. Hawkeye Vol. 1 (2013)

-I picked up this story last summer, and it was actually a surprisingly good read .
+I picked up this story a few summers ago , and it was actually a surprisingly good read .
 It is centered around the "forgotten" Avenger, Hawkeye.
-Sadly, I also thought of him as the lame and boring superhero, but reading this definitely changed my mind about him.
-Compared to his portrayal in the movies, Hawkeye is total bad-ass here.
+His appearance in Endgame is just a preview of how bad-ass this dude can be.
 Matt Fraction does a great job taking this"powerless" archer into a butt-kicking superhero who is experiencing some sort of hero-mid-life crisis.
-Artist David Aja provides complementing art that has a sort of "cartoony" feel.
-The comic is action-packed, funny and has a really interesting plot.
+Artist David Aja provides complementing art that has a sort of "cartoony" feel, which I personally loved.
+The comic is action-packed, funny and has a really compelling plot.
 Any new reader will be able to enjoy this as it does not require much background reading as it is sort of creates a world for itself.

 Reading Importance Meter: Unless you're a Hawkeye Fan, try reading some of the others on this list first.